mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 :::info This feature is still in BETA, it is under active development. :::

 Are you tired of writing ER Schemas manually?
 The new Fast Data ER Schema No Code Configuration is now generally available!
 It is possible to create and generate relationships between Projections using a simple and easy to use no code configuration.
 The tool is capable to generate a JSON that will be used by the Single View Creator.
-This generated JSON is exactly the same JSON that it would have been written manually in the Low Code Configuration.
-In order to exploit this functionality you have to open the Projection section and navigate in the new ER Schema tab.
+This generated JSON is exactly the same JSON that would have been written manually in the Low Code Configuration.
+In order to exploit this functionality you have to open the Projections section and navigate in the new ER Schema tab.
 You can create a new ER Schema and starting designing it!
-When configuring the Single View Creator, in the Single View section, you just have to select one of the ER Schema created in the aforementioned section from a dropdown list.
+When configuring the Single View Creator, in the Single Views section, you just have to select one of the ER Schemas created in the aforementioned section from a dropdown list.
-This feature will only be available for PaaS users and it can be activated only for specific project.
+This feature will only be available for PaaS users and it can be activated only for specific projects.
 If you want to try it out, contact your system administrator!
 Do not miss out the official documentation here! (<TODO add documentation link>) (<TODO add screenshot>)